Find Grad Schools

 53 Yearly Graduations

 The 18th most popular school in the country for psychology majors who are seeking their master's degree is University of Louisiana at Monroe.
 Each year, around 8,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,788 per year, while in-state graduate students, on average, pay $6,490 per year.
-For the 2020-2021 academic year, 53 master's degrees were handed out to psychology majors at ULM.
-Around 45% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+During the most recent year for which we have data, 53 people received their master's degree in psychology from ULM.
+Around 36% of these students were from an underrepresented racial-ethnic group, and 85% were women.

 #19